Free-Geek/JavaScript-2/README.md

 __Activity:__

-Make an array strings where the strings are different animal sounds.
-I'll then ask you how to access the array to get certain sounds out of it.
+Make an array of strings where the strings are different animal sounds (e.g. "moooooo").
+Then we'll practice accessing the array to get certain sounds out of it.

 ### The Array Prototype
 You can think of a *prototype* in Javascript as a blueprint for different data types.
 What this means is each data type (arrays in this example) have certain properties and functions (also known as "methods") available to them.